vsivsi/meteor-job/README.md

 });
 ```

-However, jobQueue is kind of low-level.
+However, `Job.getWork()` is kind of low-level.
 It only makes one request for a job.
 What you probably really want is to get some work whenever it becomes available and you aren't too busy:

 ```js
 workers = Job.processJobs('jobQueue', 'jobType', { concurrency: 4 }, function (job, cb) {